 Where are Covid-19 deaths occurring?

-The number of deaths in care homes returned to pre-pandemic levels by early June.
+The number of deaths in care homes returned to pre-pandemic levels by early June, before rising again at the end of 2020.
 It is possible that part of the increase for care home deaths during the first wave was that people were not being transferred to hospital shortly before death, as might have happened previously, and the effect of people being discharged from hospital in the early stages of the pandemic, to free up capacity in hospitals.
 In these cases, the death would still have occurred, but in the hospital rather than a care home.

 Will there be a long-term impact on mortality rates?

 Over the longer term, it is clear that analysis of just those deaths recorded as being Covid-19 related will not give the full picture.
 The impact of the pandemic on health and treatment of other illnesses is not yet clear.
 As well as having a better understanding of how the recording of cause of death differs by setting, more detailed analysis will need to consider the overall number of extra deaths and the causes recorded for these, along with other factors such as age, gender and place of death.

-*This explainer was originally published in May, was then updated in October, and has now been updated further to reflect the latest data.
+*This explainer was originally published in May 2020, was then updated in October 2020 and January 2021.
+It has now been updated further to reflect the latest data.

 Scobie S (2021) “Measuring mortality during Covid-19: a Q&A”, Nuffield Trust comment.